LIFTINGSAFETY

 The lifting beam must be marked with the following information:

-Note 2: where the orientation of the beam is not obvious, this should also be indicated.
+Note 3: Where the orientation of the beam is not obvious, this should also be indicated.
 A ‘this way up’ arrow may suffice.

-Note 3: occasionally lifting beams are fitted with fork lift truck pockets.
+Note 4: Occasionally lifting beams are fitted with fork lift pockets.
 These pockets are either intended to allow a fork lift truck to lift the load with the lifting beam or to allow the beam to be moved from location to location only.
 Whatever the intention, it is important that they are marked appropriately.

 4.0 In-service Lifting Beams

-Under LOLER lifting beams are considered as lifting accessories and must be examined at least every 6 months, in accordance with and examination scheme (refer to LEEA 032 for guidance) or after exceptional circumstances.
+Under LOLER lifting beams are considered as lifting accessories and must be examined at least every 6 months or in accordance with and examination scheme (refer to LEEA 032 for guidance) and after exceptional circumstances.
 The examinations should include the following:

 4.1 Verification of repaired lifting beams.

 Lifting beams will inevitably get knocked about or even misused in service resulting in damage and the need for repair.
-Whenever a Lifting beam is damaged requiring repair it is advised that the cause of the damage be investigated.
+Whenever a lifting beam requires repair it is advisable that the cause of the damage be investigated.
 It may be that the equipment is no longer adequate for the task.

 4.1.1 Repair and verification due to in-service wear and tear.